oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category_long_description.md

 #### get_relationship

-Retrieve ID of localization record assigned to a specific category long description record.
+Retrieve the ID of localization record assigned to a specific category long description record.

 #### update_relationship